Edgar Allan Poe’s gothic story The Masque of the Red Death rings true to the horrors of Covid and self-interestedness.

 The spectre of death

-Poe’s story illustrates the plague in a couple of ways.
-Firstly, there’s the disease itself, which Poe calls the “Red Death”.
+Poe’s story illustrates its fictional plague in a couple of ways.
+First there’s the disease itself, which Poe calls the “Red Death”.
 When the prince locks himself away in the castle, this is what he’s hiding from.

 When the plague later infiltrates the party, Poe describes it as a man.
 This unknown guest is dressed symbolically as the Red Death.
 His mask looks unnervingly like a plague victim’s corpse.
 Even his clothes are liberally sprinkled with blood.